w3f/Grants-Program/applications/DSIP.md

 The content that needs to be defined in the stablecoin issuance protocol includes:

 1. The off-chain assets that are bound;
-2. The assets available for pledge and the pledge allocation include:
+2. The assets available for pledge and the pledge allocation details:
 	1. Minimum pledge rate: when pledging to lend stablecoin, the pledge rate shall not be less than the minimum pledge rate;
 	2. Liquidation pledge rate: when the pledge rate is less than the liquidation pledge rate, the liquidation is triggered;
 	3. Restriction on the proportion of stablecoins issued: The upper limit on the proportion of stablecoins issued through this asset pledge to the total stablecoin issued;
 #### Pledge Issue

 Under the issue protocol, users can lend stablecoins by pledging specified digital assets, and the assets can be redeemed after the user returns the stablecoin.